hhassan01/nft-airdrop-service/docker-test-database/README.md

-# Somnia Quest Test DB for local development
+# For local development

-This repo will spin up a local postgresql database and pgadmin for the Somnia Quest project.
+This repo will spin up a local postgresql database and pgadmin for this project.
 It will also populate the tables with the current DB schema and some test data.

 ## Run the following command to start the containers: